https://kin.edu.miami.edu/graduate/masters/at-msat/index.html

 - Employ evidence-based best practices to promote optimal patient outcomes

-- Develop sound critical thinking skills to build confidence as an independent healthcare practitioner
+- Build confidence as an independent healthcare practitioner across various clinical settings

-- Advance and advocate for the profession of Athletic Training through scholarship, leadership, and service to the community.
+- Advance and advocate for the profession of Athletic Training through scholarship, service to the community and the profession

 Student Learning Outcomes